Final Project – Creative Project Option

 - The form of the project will be up to you.
 You have the power and the freedom to create from your own interests and strengths.
 You may choose to write a play or a poem or a series of haikus.
 Or, you may choose to compose and perform a song or produce a documentary.
 Or you may choose to create a sculpture or a series of paintings or another form of visual art.
 You may wish to design clothing or a Zen garden or artisan-style crafts while practicing mindfulness.

-- Along with the project, you will offer a short (1-3 pg.) but refined reflective piece in writing about your project, explaining how your idea for the project came about and evolved through contemplative practice.
+- Along with the project, you will offer a short (4 – 6 pg.) but refined reflective piece in writing about your project, explaining how your idea for the project came about and evolved through contemplative practice.
+Draw from your journal – your archive of creative sessions.
 What does your work communicate?
 How did mindfulness training serve the process of creation?
 What challenges did you encounter in the process and how did you draw upon previously unidentified resources (internal and external) to overcome them?
 Did any of the readings over the course of the semester offer insight that inspired your creative process?
 If so, how?

 - During the scheduled final exam period, you will present your project to the rest of the course-community so that we can all share in the enjoyment of your creativity; each presenter will have about 5 minutes.